rmannibucau/cdi-light-config/README.md

 # Goal

-Be able to configure CDI beans.
+Be able to declare CDI beans by configuration.

-It is useful for legacy libraries and avoids a bunch of producers.
+It is useful for legacy libraries (without beans.xml) and avoids a bunch of producers in some cases.

 # XML